ayaka14732/TransCan/README.md

 ### ABC Cantonese Parallel Corpus

-The [ABC Cantonese Parallel Corpus](https://github.com/CanCLID/abc-cantonese-parallel-corpus) (denoted by **ABC**) is extracted from the *ABC Cantonese-English Comprehensive Dictionary*.
+The [ABC Cantonese Parallel Corpus](https://github.com/CanCLID/abc-cantonese-parallel-corpus) (denoted by **ABC**) is extracted from the [_ABC Cantonese-English Comprehensive Dictionary_](https://wenlin.co/wow/Project:Jyut).
 The corpus provides 14,474 high-quality Cantonese-English parallel sentences, which is valuable for developing Cantonese-English translation systems.

 ### Words.hk Cantonese-English Parallel Corpus

-The [Words.hk Cantonese-English Parallel Corpus](https://github.com/CanCLID/wordshk-parallel-corpus.git) is extracted from *Words.hk*, a crowdsourced, sustainably developed, web-based Cantonese dictionary for native speakers and beginners of Cantonese.
+The [Words.hk Cantonese-English Parallel Corpus](https://github.com/CanCLID/wordshk-parallel-corpus.git) is extracted from [Words.hk](https://words.hk/), a crowdsourced, sustainably developed, web-based Cantonese dictionary for native speakers and beginners of Cantonese.
 The dictionary is dedicated to providing complete Cantonese-English bilingual explanations and illustrative examples.

 After extracting the parallel data, I split the data into two datasets, according to whether the Cantonese sentences in the Cantonese-English sentence pairs were greater than or equal to 15 characters.
 The dataset with lengths less than 15 characters are denoted by **Minus15** (29487 pairs of sentences), while the dataset with lengths greater than 15 is denoted by **Plus15** (12372 pairs of sentences).

 For the **Plus15** dataset, I further split it into three divisions: train (9372 sentences), dev (1500 sentences) and test (1500 sentences).

 I split the *Words.hk* corpus into **Minus15** and **Plus15** according to the length because short sentences are not good metrics for evaluating the performance of machine translation systems.
 Firstly, short sentences contain less information, so the translation result may not reflect the true ability of a machine translation system.
 Secondly, BLEU is defined as the geometric mean of _n_-gram precisions (usually for _n_ from 1 to 4), and a brevity penalty to prevent short sentences from receiving unfairly high evaluation scores.
 For short sentences, the chance of having a matching 4-gram is relatively low, so the reported BLEU scores will be very low and will not be a good indicator of performance.
 Therefore, it is a better choice to employ long sentences in the eval and test phases of the model training.
-Separating long sentences from short sentences makes the logic of the subsequent processing clearer.
+Separating long sentences from short sentences makes the logic of the subsequent processing easier.

 ### Utilisation of the Datasets

-In this research, the monolingual **LIHKG** dataset is utilised for the second-stage pre-training of the Cantonese BART model.
+In this project, the monolingual **LIHKG** dataset is utilised for the second-stage pre-training of the Cantonese BART model.
 The combination of the **ABC** dataset, the **Minus15** dataset and the train division of the **Plus15** dataset (denoted by **Train**) is utilised for both the first stage and the second stage of the fine-tuning.

 ## Model